snakster/cpp.react/guides/Concurrency.md

 <img src="{{ site.baseurl }}/media/conc1.png" alt="Drawing" width="500px"/>

-Propagation is inherently parallelizable and synchronization can be implemented efficiently based on atomic counters, though details depend on the implementation.
+Propagation is inherently parallelizable and synchronization can be realized efficiently based on atomic counters, though details depend on the implementation.
 There exist different concrete algorithms, which can be selected as part of the concurrency policy of a domain.
 This includes the option of sequential updating, which disables automatic parallelization.